 Some movements that are outside Iran are increasingly allied with the Green Movement inside Iran.
 Numerous Iranians Americans of differing ideologies in the United States want to see a change of regime in Tehran.
 Many of them are based in California, where there is a large Iranian American community, and there are about 25 small-scale radio or television stations that broadcast into Iran.
 A growing number of U.S.-based Iranian activists appear to be supporting or affiliated with the Green Movement.
-Many of them protested Ahmadinejad's visit to the United Nations in September 2009, and many others sport green bracelets showing support for the Green Movement.
+Many of them protest Ahmadinejad's visits to the United Nations General Assembly every September, and many others sport green bracelets showing support for the Green Movement.
 One U.S.-based group, the International Campaign for Human Rights in Iran, appears supportive of the Green Movement.
 Believed close to Karrubi and Musavi, it is headed by Hadi Ghaemi.
-Former CNN anchor Rudi Bahktiar, a relative of the Shah's last prime minister, Shahpour Bakhtiar, has been part of the group, although she is now serving as a top official at the Voice of America's Persian News Network (PNN), discussed later in this paper.
+Former CNN anchor Rudi Bahktiar, a relative of the Shah's last prime minister, Shahpour Bakhtiar, has been part of the group.
+During 2011, she briefly was an adviser at the Voice of America's Persian News Network (PNN).